 If your home has a septic tank, and you have neglected it for too long, it could be the reason you always have clogged drains.
 Sometimes, people only think about the pipes and sinks when they notice that water is not flowing as it should.
 However, a dirty tank can also lead to this situation.
 Here are some facts that you may want to know.

 Accumulation of Dirt in the Tank Can Block the Pipes

 Statistics from reliable sources have shown that tanks that are not regularly cleaned contribute to the blockage of pipes.
 This is because, at the point where pipes connect to the tank, dirt accumulates and could block it if it is not removed.
 As a result, the water will not flow into the septic tank fast, and this is how clogging starts.
 You may be wasting your time trying to locate the materials that are blocking your drains yet all you need to do is to clean your septic tank.

 Emptying the Tanks Can Also Reduce Clogging

 Sometimes, when the tank is almost full, it tries to slow down the flow of water in the pipes.
-This is more likely when the pipes enters the tank at a lower level, and there obviously is no overflow.
-Therefore, when you notice an unusual slowdown in water flow, you may want to check if you tank is almost full already.
-If it is, just empty it, have it cleaned and everything will come back to normal.
+This is more likely when the pipes enter the tank at a lower level, and there obviously is no overflow.
+Therefore, when you notice an unusual slowdown in water flow, you may want to check if your tank is almost full already.
+If it is, just empties it, have it cleaned and everything will come back to normal.
 A reliable plumber will always tell you when the problem is with your tank.

 Regular cleaning of the septic tank should not be a difficult task.
 You only need to ensure that the plumber has the right cleaning equipment.
 They also should be able to inspect the tank and detect other problems such as leakages.
 A properly working plumbing system is what you need in your home.